singhpratapmudit/Smart-integrated-automation-system-for-industrial-and-domestic-purpose/README.md

 License
 This project is open-source and is available under the [insert license name here].
 See the LICENSE file for details.

 Acknowledgments
 [Any acknowledgments or credits]
 Note: Please replace "[Your Name]" and "[Team Member 1]" with actual names and add appropriate license details in the LICENSE.md file.
+Acknowledgments
+[Any acknowledgments or credits]
+Note: Please replace "[Your Name]" and "[Team Member 1]" with actual names and add appropriate license details in the LICENSE.md file.